merely-useful/py-rse/index.md

 Some solutions could be:

 - Give the team member their own office space so they don't distract others.
-- Buy noise cancelling headphones for the employees that find it distracting.
+- Buy noise-cancelling headphones for the employees that find it distracting.
 - Re-arrange the work spaces so that there is a "quiet office" and a regular office space and have the team member with the attention disorder work in the regular office.